metinogurlu/100-days-of-code/log.md

 **Today's Progress**: I started started to new reactjs-docs-like technical documentation page after doing some researches about CSS.

 **Thoughts:** I feel more comfortable with Responsive design.

+### Day 11: July 31, 2020

+**Today's Progress**: Add new sections and css on my documentation page project its looking better now 💪🏻

+**Thoughts:** It's looking clean and almost same as react's.
+I'm happy with this page :)